Michael Mauboussin, former managing director and head of Global Financial Strategies at Credit Suisse, wrote an report exploring:

 After witnessing the great success of the PRO Chess league:

 As the number of spectators swelled to more than 6,000 this past Sunday during the final, the success of the league was even greater than the founders had imagined, according to Grandmaster (GM) Alejandro Ramirez.
 “The number of viewers showed that chess can compete with any eSport,” said Ramirez.

-We are developing the idea of a Millionaire Freestyle Chess Tournament as a vehicle of exploring better investment strategies, in addition to exploring Garry Kasparov’s ideas of using the decision-making process of chess as a model for understanding and improving our decision-making everywhere else and how we have discarded innovation and creativity in exchange for a steady supply of marketable products.
+We are exploring the idea of Freestyle Chess on Blockchain as a vehicle of exploring better investment strategies, in addition to exploring Garry Kasparov’s ideas of using the decision-making process of chess as a model for understanding and improving our decision-making everywhere else and how we have discarded innovation and creativity in exchange for a steady supply of marketable products.